AthanasiosAurelius/m4i-data-management/quality_rules.md

-Here is a detailed guide on how to perform a data quality check of your data
+# How to perform a data quality check of your data

 Here is a link of the repositories you will need: